reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

 The test `testAssertDoesNotThrowWithExecutable()` annotated `@ParameterizedTest` and `@CsvSource`, runs the test with different sets of parameters.
 The `@CsvSource` annotation specifies two sets of parameters: (“one”, 0, 'o') and (“one”, 1, 'n').
 For each set of parameters, the test method checks that execution does not throw an exception when verifying that the character at the specified index in the input string matches the expected result.
-If the assertions pass without throwing any exceptions, the `assertDoesNotThrow()` method confirms the successful execution of the test.

 ### Using Executables in `assertThrows()`